Weâ€™re falling for autumn.

-In the autumn, most foliage displays as beautiful canopies of yellow.
+In the autumn, most foliage is displayed as beautiful canopies of yellow.
 However, oak and many other trees have leaves that fade to mostly brown.
-The diverse mix of colors throughout the fall is the result of varying amounts of residual chlorophyll.
+The diverse mix of colors throughout the fall results from varying amounts of residual chlorophyll.

 Fall not only heralds a change of color.
 Leaf stems, too, are transforming.
 When the tree and stem meet, a layer of special cells develops, which later severs their connection.
-As leaves begin to blanket the ground, tiny scars remain on the tree that allows new growth the following spring.
+As leaves begin to blanket the ground, tiny scars remain on the tree, allowing new growth the following spring.

 In North America, most broad-leaf trees shed their leaves in autumn.
 Oaks and other species, however, typically maintain their color until the new season begins.
-In the South, many broad-leafed trees do not change color as winters are mild and permit year-round growth.
+In the South, many broad-leafed trees do not change color as mild winters permit year-round growth.